sphericle/layout-list-bot/WARP.md

 ## Architecture Overview

-This is a **Discord bot for managing the All Rated Extreme Demons List** - a fork of the AREDL bot that manages record submissions and list maintenance through Discord interactions.
+This is a **Discord bot for managing the Layout List** - a fork of the AREDL bot that manages list maintenance through Discord interactions.

 ### Key Components

 **Entry Points:**

 -   `bot.js` - Command registration and deployment to Discord
--   `index.js` - Main application entry point with database initialization
--   `startUtils.js` - Initialization utilities for client, database, and scheduled tasks

 **Core Structure:**